Crypto-TII/CryptographicEstimators/docs/github/user_guide.md

 # User Guide of the CryptographicEstimators Library

-This document serves as a guide to use the _CyptographicEstimators_ library.
+This document serves as a guide to use the _CryptographicEstimators_ library.
 This is an open source project to estimate the hardness of computational problems relevant in cryptography.
 The source code is available [here](https://github.com/Crypto-TII/cryptographic_estimators).

 ## Prerequisites and installation of the library

-You can found a list of prerequisites and step-by-step instructions to install the _CyptographicEstimators_ library [here](https://github.com/Crypto-TII/cryptographic_estimators).
+You can find a list of prerequisites and step-by-step instructions to install the _CyptographicEstimators_ library [here](https://github.com/Crypto-TII/cryptographic_estimators).